3nws/beako-bot/README.md

 ### TODOS

-- Switch to buttons pagination for the reader
+- Use BytesIO for image processing
 - Add more osu! functionality
-- Make the results prettier, they look awful
+- Make the results for osu! prettier, they look awful
 - Add tracking for animes as well